Clemapfel/jluna/docs/manual.md

 ## Specialized Proxies: Modules

-We have already used `jluna::Module` in limited ways before, it is now time to learn about all its features. `jluna::Module` (`Module`, henceforth) inherits publicly from `jluna::Proxy`, meaning it has all the same functions and functionalities we discussed previously, along with a few additional ones.
+We have already used `jluna::Module` (`Module` henceforth) in limited ways before, it is now time to learn about all its features.
+While non-module proxies are capable of manipulation the Julia state, most of `Module`s member functions [are more optimized](#performance-evaluation-summary) for this purpose and should be preferred.
+Correct use of `Module` is central to any application using jluna.

 ### Assign in Module